 Choose universities wisely.
-Ranking is a good predictor but it’s not everything.
+The ranking is a good predictor but it’s not everything.
 Look for the best university according to your area of research.
-Also check for weather, Canada is a cold place but weather varies from state to state.
+Also, check for weather, Canada is a cold place but weather varies from state to state.
 For example, British Columbia’s weather is the best in the world but living is expensive.
-On the other hand, Alberta is the coldest but with the best Data Science, Medical and Engineering faculty in Canada.
+On the other hand, Alberta is the coldest but with the best Data Science, Medical, and Engineering faculty in Canada.
 Ontario is where you’ll find most of the Muslim and Pakistan community with moderate weather as compared to Alberta and Quebec.
-Ontario offer good immigration programs as well.
-Quebec is bit conservative region for Muslims as compared to the rest.
-Also, it’s a French dominated area with official language as French but it has strong Muslim community.
+Ontario offers good immigration programs as well.
+Quebec is a bit conservative region for Muslims as compared to the rest.
+Also, it’s a French-dominated area with the official language as French but it has a strong Muslim community.

 Do consider these factors while choosing a university because once you’ll get selected you have to settle-in and that could be difficult if you only considered ranking as your parameter while applying.

 One thing is to make sure that your university provides consistent funding.
-Usually low ranking universities promise funding but later when their budget gets dropped, students have to face financial issues.
+Usually, low-ranking universities promise to fund but later when their budget gets dropped, students have to face financial issues.

-An alternative way is to find the best professors of your field in Canada and short-list their universities.
+An alternative way is to find the best professors in your field in Canada and short-list their universities.

 Do check each professor’s personal website.
 Most of the professors advertise Ph.D. positions on their homepage.

 Short-list at least three professors from each university.
-So now you have 30 professors in your list.
-If you’re good in your field, you would have already known best professors from Canada and they would already be there in your list.
+So now you have 30 professors on your list.
+If you’re good in your field, you would have already known the best professors from Canada and they would already be there on your list.

 Now prioritize these names university-wise.
 This means that for each university you are supposed to contact only one professor, the second and third were there only in-case things went wrong with the first one.